jesuistm/FlowETL/README.md

 ### Future work

 - **Log Analysis** - For each request, a log file is produced with the request ID.
 The idea is to store log files over time and analyse them in hope of extracting metrics, trends, and identify any bottlenecks over time.
 As a first step, the file handler for the logger should be configured to produce machine-readable logs in json format to allow for easier information extraction.
 Results could also be visualised in Grafana/Kibana dashboards.

-- **Privatise Data Processing** - Privatise the application by using an LLM provisioned through Ollama instead of the OpenAI API.
-This removes the need to buy tokens and allows for completely local data processing.
-Research into

 - **Support for JSON files** - Implement an abstraction and reverse-abstraction mechanism to convert JSON files to a structured dataset, allowing FlowETL to process them.
 The conversion method described in the original FlowETL [paper](https://www.arxiv.org/abs/2507.23118) could be a good starting point.